Search Results

 Duchenne muscular dystrophy is a rapidly progressive form of muscular dystrophy caused by a mutation in the DMD gene.

-… form of muscular dystrophy caused by a mutation in the DMD gene. … DMD is a rapidly progressive form of muscular … in boys.
-It is caused by an alteration (mutation) in a gene, called the DMD gene that can be inherited in families … and PTC124 (see clinical research below).
-Physical therapy is used to promote mobility and prevent contractures. …
+… form of muscular dystrophy caused by a mutation in the DMD gene. … in boys.
+It is caused by an alteration (mutation) in a gene, called the DMD gene that can be inherited in families in an X-linked … instructions) on a blood sample for changes in the DMD gene can help establish the diagnosis of Duchenne muscular …

 Educational Resources